abs-tudelft/sbd/doc/manual.md

     Dataframes and Datasets always perform better than RDDs?
 6. Consider the following scenario.
 You are running a Spark program on a big data cluster with 10 worker nodes and a single master node.
 One of the worker nodes fails.
-In what way does Spark's programming model help you recover the lost work?
-(Think about the directed acyclic graph!)
+In what way does Spark’s programming model help you recover the lost work?
+(Think about the directed acyclic graph\!)

 Implementation analysis questions: